A place for everything…

-We have discovered the one all important guiding principle that more than anything determines the success or failure of an RV trip…
+We have discovered the one all-important guiding principle that more than anything determines the success or failure of an RV trip…

-Our little 24 foot Class B RV looked like a scene out of that Hoarders reality TV show, you know, the one where people life in houses so cluttered that they had to make tunnels to move between the piles of junk.
+Our little 24 foot Class B RV looked like a scene out of that Hoarders reality TV show.
+You know, the one where people live in houses so cluttered that they had to make tunnels to move between the piles of junk.

-We took too much food, too many clothes, too many folding chairs, too many pots, pans and utensils.
-I had tools of every size and shape, fishing stuff, two bicycles, snorkeling gear, beach towels, workout bags, a pile of books and all my computer, video and camera gear.
+We took too much food, too many clothes, too many folding chairs, too many pots, pans, and utensils.
+I had tools of every size and shape, fishing stuff, two bicycles, snorkeling gear, beach towels, workout bags, a pile of books, and all my computer, video, and camera gear.

 We were bloated.

 It didn't take long to realize that we were overcompensating for our lack of RV experience by overpacking.

 It took forever to load the RV for a trip and even longer to haul everything out when we returned home.

 Here's our advice on how to unclutter your RV from our experiences.